Tell Me How You Sail and I'll Tell You What Boat You Need: Profile Guide (2026)

 Before you start looking at ads, ask yourself these three quick questions:

-1. How many people are going to come really every weekend?
-(Don't buy extra length for phantom guests).
+1. How many people are actually going to come each weekend?
+(Don't buy extra length for ghost guests).

 2. Where are you going to dock?
-(Very wide beams may force you to pay for a much higher dock fee).
+(Wide beams may force you to pay a much higher docking fee).

 3. What is your actual annual maintenance budget?
 (The purchase cost is just the beginning).

-As you can see, the key to nautical success lies in being honest with yourself and with the actual use you are going to give the vessel.
-Needs change; perhaps you started as a solitary fisherman and now need a family cruiser.
-Whatever your current profile, if you are looking for the boat that best fits you, or if you need to sell yours to move to the right model, remember that at GuruBoat you can explore the market or post your ad completely free, without commissions and dealing directly between owners.
-May you find your ideal boat and good sailing!
+As you can see, the key to nautical success lies in being honest with yourself about the actual use you will give to the vessel.
+Needs change; perhaps you started as a solo fisherman and now need a family cruiser.
+Whatever your current profile, if you are looking for the boat that best fits you, or if you need to sell yours to move to the right model, remember that at GuruBoat you can explore the market or post your ad completely free, without commissions, and dealing directly between owners.
+May you find your ideal boat and fair winds!

 Guruboat Freak Team